chapel-lang/governance/GOVERNANCE.md

 suggestions, questions, feature requests, bug reports, and the like (rather than through direct contributions of code or documentation).
-Such contributions are invaluable to the project's effort, and Chapel has improved immensely over time as a result of it.
+Such contributions are invaluable to the project's effort, and Chapel has improved immensely over time as a result of them.
 We do not currently track a list of people in this role due to the challenge in doing so, but it is easy to identify many such individuals through their actions on GitHub and in our [community